AdobeDocs/experience-manager-65.en/help/forms/developing/signature-service-java-api-quick.md

 ## Quick Start (SOAP mode): Apply document timestamp using the Java API {#quick-start-soap-mode-apply-document-timestamp-using-the-java-api}

-The following Java code example applies a document timestamp to a PDF document:
+The following Java code example applies a timestamp to a PDF document:

 ```java
  /*